Sun Communities (NYSE:SUI) Updates Q3 2021 Earnings Guidance

 Sun Communities (NYSE:SUI) updated its third quarter 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.000-$2.060 for the period.
 The company issued revenue guidance of -.Sun Communities also updated its FY 2021 guidance to $6.250-$6.370 EPS.

-Several research firms have weighed in on SUI.
-UBS Group began coverage on Sun Communities in a research note on Thursday, June 3rd.
-They set a buy rating and a $190.00 target price on the stock.
-Royal Bank of Canada lifted their target price on Sun Communities from $162.00 to $171.00 and gave the company an outperform rating in a research note on Wednesday, April 28th.
-Zacks Investment Research cut Sun Communities from a buy rating to a hold rating in a research note on Tuesday, July 20th.
-Finally, Wells Fargo & Company boosted their price target on Sun Communities from $153.00 to $174.00 and gave the company an equal weight rating in a research note on Tuesday, May 25th.
+A number of research firms have weighed in on SUI.
+Wells Fargo & Company lifted their price target on shares of Sun Communities from $153.00 to $174.00 and gave the stock an equal weight rating in a research note on Tuesday, May 25th.
 They noted that the move was a valuation call.
-Three research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-The company has a consensus rating of Buy and an average target price of $172.50.
+UBS Group assumed coverage on Sun Communities in a report on Thursday, June 3rd.
+They set a buy rating and a $190.00 price objective for the company.
+Royal Bank of Canada lifted their price objective on Sun Communities from $162.00 to $171.00 and gave the company an outperform rating in a report on Wednesday, April 28th.
+Finally, Zacks Investment Research cut Sun Communities from a buy rating to a hold rating in a report on Tuesday, July 20th.
+Two research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The company currently has a consensus rating of Buy and an average target price of $175.71.

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 15th.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
 Investors of record on Wednesday, June 30th were issued a $0.83 dividend.
 The ex-dividend date of this dividend was Tuesday, June 29th.
-This represents a $3.32 annualized dividend and a yield of 1.76%.
-Sun Communities’s dividend payout ratio (DPR) is currently 65.23%.
+This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.70%.
+Sun Communities’s dividend payout ratio is 65.23%.

 About Sun Communities